PranabPaulJoy/Assignment_on_Java/README.md

     12345

-10. Write a program that will give following output:
+10. Write a program that will give the following output:
     12345

     2345